I also have a subtitle for this post which is a bit arrogant: The Art of Letting Go: Become Unstoppable by Learning How to Not Give a F*ck

 When was the last time you asked yourself what is what you want?

-Long time ago, right?
+A long time ago, right?

-You can’t let go of what is troubling you if you keep your body, your physical existence, surrounded by the same people and the same things.
+You can’t let go of what is troubling you if you keep your body, your physical existence, surrounded by the same people and doing the same things.

 Do something different for a change.
-Go climb a mountain; Go jump with a parachute; Go watch a scary movie; Work for no money but for a good cause; Go to a foreign country; Read books different from the ones you’ve been reading; Read if you haven’t done this for a while.
+Go climb a mountain.
+Go jump with a parachute.
+Go watch a scary movie.
+Work for no money but for a good cause.
+Go to a foreign country.
+Read books different from the ones you’ve been reading.
+Read if you haven’t done this for a while.

 Everything that will be different from your current activities.

 The idea here is to see that there are other things, different things, from your usual activities.
 This will change your perspective about the world and help you see that there are much more important things than constantly worrying about what others will say about you.

 How often do you say yes to things you don’t really want?